demisto/content/Packs/CrowdStrikeFalconX/Integrations/CrowdStrikeFalconX/README.md

 ### file
 ***
-Gets the full report for one or more files, by their sha256 hash.
+Gets reputation info for one or more files, by their sha256 hash.

 #### Base Command